 By Garth Luke, Senior Researcher, World Vision Australia

-Part 1 of this blog can be found here.
+Part 2 of this blog will be published next week.